ChoiShio/ChoiShio.github.io/_posts/2022/2022-06-28-research-topic.md

 It is "Sound Source Separation based on Audio-Visual Multimodal Learning".

+> Let's assume that we are the audiences of an orchestra and we can hear the sounds of violin and flute but cannot hear the sounds of piano well.
+At this time, we can see the performers playing three instruments respectively.
+Then we can understand that there are three instruments and the magnitude of piano sounds is litte.
+So the visual information can be used to help to know what sounds there are and separate them.

 There are the following things to implement for this task:
 - Detection of the objects in video for instance level
 - Classification of the sound of them in audio